George Lucas’ Big Gamble — and the Important Lesson for Copywriters at All Income Levels

 But as it turns out, the real winner here was George Lucas.
 Because the big money didn’t come from box office receipts for the original Star Wars movie.
 It came from the merchandise … and the sequels.

-Star Wars themed toys have generated over $12 billion in revenue since 1977.
-The next five Star Wars movies would go on to earn an additional $3.5 billion at the box office.
+Star Wars themed toys have generated an estimated $27-$42 billion in revenue since 1977, according to analysts.
+The next five Star Wars movies would go on to earn an additional $3.6 billion at the box office.
 And that’s not counting the revenue generated from VHS (remember those?), DVDs, video games, and other licensing deals.

-And in 2012, Disney bought the entire franchise from Lucas for a reported $4 billion in cash and stock.
+And in 2012, Disney bought the entire franchise from Lucas for a reported $4 billion in cash and stock — an amount they recouped in just six years!

 Disney — one of the many studios that originally turned down Lucas and his Star Wars idea in the mid-1970s.